UB students in academic good standing may be considered for admission to any of our undergraduate engineering or applied science majors.

 In addition to these specific requirements, the School of Engineering and Applied Sciences will consider a student's entire academic record in reaching an admission decision.
 Factors such as a history of repeating, resigning, or failing classes, or low grades in classes relevant to the student's desired discipline may result in conditional admission or denial of admission.

-Students with legitimate extenuating circumstances may petition for exemption from the course repeat restriction.
+Students are encouraged to convey legitimate extenuating circumstances that negatively impacted their academic performance via the Supplemental Application.
 Specific examples include documented medical issues of the student or an immediate family member, the death of an immediate family member, a disability, military orders, or other significant personal hardships.

 Advanced Placement (AP) exam credit may satisfy core course requirements for Calculus, Physics, and Chemistry, depending upon the exam and the score achieved.
 Please see the UB Advanced Placement Exam Articulation Chart to see credit awarded for each AP exam.